 Jeanine’s At-Work Success

 *People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
+Jeanine lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
 Watch her journey of losing weight with the help of her co-workers in the video below.

 In Jeanine’s words:

 I’m a busy wife, mom, sister, friend, and lawyer.
 After I had my third child, I thought about joining Weight Watchers, but the meetings didn’t fit my schedule.
 Then, Weight Watchers and my employer, the City of New York, partnered as part of a program Weight Watchers offers to employers and their employees across the United States.
 Through this partnership, my colleagues and I were able to ask our HR department to start an At Work meeting, and our wish was granted.

 How Jeanine Found Success At Work